wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 - `~histogram.counter` - Number of histograms being collected.
 Does not include internal histogram data.

-### Wavefront Metric Namespace Breakdown Dashboard
+### Wavefront Metric Namespace Usage Explorer Dashboard

 This dashboard helps you drill down into the metrics namespace and explore the **trend** of your metrics ingestion rate.